Editor’s note: This post was originally published in February 2020. It has been updated with new information.

 Post-Hire Background Checks are Becoming More Common

 An increasing number of employers are becoming aware of the value of post-hire background checks and are taking steps to adjust their processes to ensure timely updates throughout an employee’s tenure.
-Yet, in 2018 only 4 percent of 6,500 HR professionals surveyed said their companies were conducting continuous background screens.
+In 2020, 12 percent of surveyed employers said they were conducting background checks annually or more frequently compared to 6 percent in 2018.

 However, as HR experts continue to recognize and discuss the value of regular re-screening, these numbers are likely to grow.
 In a SHRM article, Nick Fishman, president of Fishman Group Consultants, says: “Continuous monitoring is a critical evolution in the background screening industry.
 It will keep companies safer from fraud, theft and reputational damage.”